sunbird-specs/QuML/v1/question.md

 | value | dataType: float, required: true |  |

 #### Outcome Declaration
-An “outcomeDeclaration” contains information about the outcome variables of the question, i.e the values that are output of a question session (QML player should make the outcome variables available to the context in which the question is being used).
+An “outcomeDeclaration” contains information about the outcome variables of the question, i.e the values that are output of a question session.
+QuML players should make the outcome variables available to the context in which the question is being used.
+For example, a test session uses the values of outcome variables of constituent questions to process the outcome of the test.

 Outcome declaration is a JSON object in key-value format.
 The keys in the JSON are the outcome variables  and values are of type OutcomeVariableDef.

 OutcomeDeclaration:
 ```